vigasdeep/photoprism-places/README.md

 ## Disclaimer ##

-We'd like to remind everyone that we are no full-time marketing specialists but developers that work a lot and enjoy a bit of sarcasm from time to time.
+We'd like to remind everyone that we are no full-time marketing specialists but developers who work a lot and enjoy a bit of sarcasm from time to time.
 Please let us know when there is an issue with our "nuance and tone" and we'll find a solution.

 [help]: https://groups.google.com/a/photoprism.org/forum/#!forum/help
 [license]: https://github.com/photoprism/photoprism-places/blob/develop/LICENSE